YumaYX/rubydemodoc/input/json/read_with_parse.md

-This Ruby code snippet demonstrates how to read and parse a JSON file using the `JSON` class provided by the `json` gem.
-The code first requires the `json` gem, which provides the `JSON` class for parsing JSON data.
-Then it uses the `File.read` method to read the contents of a JSON file located at `input/json/file.json`.
-Finally, it calls the `parse` method on the `JSON` class to parse the JSON data and returns the parsed data in Ruby's hash format.
+This Ruby code snippet demonstrates how to read a JSON file and parse its content into a Ruby object.
+The code first requires the `json` library, which provides functions for working with JSON data.
+Then, it uses `File.read('input/json/file.json')` to read the entire content of the file located at the specified path.
+Finally, it uses `JSON.parse()` to parse the JSON string read from the file into a Ruby object.
+The resulting Ruby object can then be accessed and manipulated as needed within the program.
+Note that if the file does not exist or contains invalid JSON, this code will raise an error.